b-kot/-TF2-Gamemode-Manager/README.md

 Full Setup instructions will come with realese file

-realese archive will come with examples only
+release archive will come with examples only

 you must configurate plugin by yourself